AndreKingsman/WriteYourOwnAdventure/README.md

 ## Overview

 As the name suggests, Write Your Own Adventure is a console application written in C that allows you to write and play your own choose your own adventure stories.
-As of now, the program features a short tutorial that demos how an adventure plays, Create Mode, and the ability for you to play through the adventure you created.
+As of now, the program features a short tutorial (not yet implemented) that demos how an adventure plays, Create Mode, and the ability for you to play through the adventure you created.

 The entire program is self-contained in main.c